and1er/ops-to-devops/README.md

 3. Install Docker locally.
 On macOS or Windows Docker Desktop is the simplest solution and it's still free for individual engineers, but there are a lot of `run docker without docker desktop` free solutions.
 4. Build the Docker image locally.
 5. Run the image locally and map the port from a container to host to see the application in your web browser on `localhost:8080`.
+6. Perform `docker login` to Docker Hub.
-6. Tag and push the image to Docker Hub.
+7. Tag and push the image to Docker Hub.

 ### Use Docker image